llasram/clj-eval-assignment/README.md

-The additional `PROPERTIES` arguments may be any number of additional property-name/-value pairs, as per additional `-D` property-specification arguments to the `lenskite-val` Maven task.
+The additional `PROPERTIES` arguments may be any number of additional property-name/-value pairs, as per additional `-D` property-specification arguments to the `lenskit-val` Maven task.
 For example:

     $ lein lenskit-eval lenskit.eval.threadCount=4